-(ii) That significant new information is available that could not have been or was not made available before the decision was made by the Press Ombudsman or the Press Council sub-committee.
+(ii) That significant new information is available that could not have been made available before the decision was made by the Press Ombudsman or the Press Council sub-committee.

 (iii) That there has been an error in the Press Ombudsman’s or Press Council sub-committee’s application of the Principles of the Code of Practice.

 The procedure for all appeals to the Press Council can be accessed here.